ByteQuix / Examples / Wholesale and Distribution

 The pilot starts with your top 5 to 10 contractor accounts and their actual reorder pattern.
 The first 2 to 3 weeks, we encode the SKUs they buy most against their negotiated pricing.
 By day 30, those contractors are placing repeat orders online and the after-hours orders that used to walk to a competitor stay with you.

 From there it grows.
 On the monthly, the next tool layers in your full catalog so contractors can find items they have not bought before.
 The one after pulls in live credit status, then job tagging, then will-call vs yard-pickup vs job-site delivery options, then two-way ERP write-back so orders flow into the ERP queue instead of email.
-Eventually the destination is the full 24/7 portal the Solutions Library describes.
+Eventually the destination is the full 24/7 portal.

 Your monthly is flat once the pilot graduates onto Starter.
 Small refinements stay included.
 Adding a new capability (full catalog, credit status, ERP write-back) is a new tool, and we tell you about it openly before we build it.
 Most distributors grow into Growth tier across the first year as the contractor base shifts more of its order volume online.